demanuel/NewsUP/README.md

-user= My_username #If doesn't exist then it will use the user defined in auth section password= my_password #If doesn't exist then it will use the password defined in auth section retries = 10 #Number of times it will perform the header check to confirm if the upload was successfull
+user= My_username #If doesn't exist then it will use the user defined in auth section password= my_password #If doesn't exist then it will use the password defined in auth section retries = 10 #Number of times it will perform the header check to confirm if the upload was successfull connections = 4 #Number of connections it will use to connect to the headercheck server.

 [script_vars]
 ############################